synaps-io/synaps-go/README.md

 ### Configuring client

-Create a new Synaps client from environment variables:
+Create a new Synaps client from environment variables or `.env` file:

 ```go
 synapsClient := individual.NewClientFromEnv()
 ```

 Or create it from variables:
 ```go
 synapsClient := individual.NewClient("BASE_URL", "API_KEY")
 ```